Protecting privacy. Preserving progress.

 About

-Eyes Off Indiana is a nonpartisan nonprofit working to establish clear, statewide limits on automatic license plate reader (ALPR) surveillance.
-ALPR systems capture every passing plate and create detailed records of people’s movements, yet Indiana has no standards for how long this data may be retained, how widely it may be shared, or what transparency agencies must provide.
-Without basic safeguards, a large, mostly unseen tracking network has emerged with serious privacy implications.
-We study how ALPRs are used, educate the public, and work with state lawmakers to adopt reasonable, enforceable protections that uphold constitutional rights while preserving ALPRs’ legitimate public-safety value.
+Eyes Off Indiana is a nonpartisan nonprofit working to establish clear, statewide limits on automatic license plate reader (ALPR) use in Indiana.
+We support lawful, effective policing and believe modern tools work best when governed by clear, consistent rules.
+ALPR systems capture passing license plates and generate location records, yet Indiana has no statewide standards for data retention, sharing, or transparency.
+Without baseline safeguards, agencies are left to set their own policies, creating uncertainty for officers and the public alike.
+We study how ALPRs are used, educate the public, and work with state lawmakers to adopt reasonable, enforceable protections that uphold constitutional rights, protect agencies from liability, and preserve ALPRs’ legitimate public-safety value.

 The Issue